 The basic grip of the dart for those of you who have never played before is the pen grip, i.e. just as you would hold a pen!
 Variations on this grip will naturally follow but to start this is the grip you should use.

-For new throwers the dart should also be held at the balance.
-So if you are using a long barrelled dart hold it over one finger until you find the ideal holding point.
+For new throwers, the dart should also be held at the balance.
+So if you are using a long-barrelled dart hold it over one finger until you find the ideal holding point.
 With tear shaped darts this will be nearer the front barrel.
 The shaft and flight used will also have an influence on the best hold.

-Your grip with naturally develop with play however a starting point helps and minor adjustments to your natural style will develop from here.
+Your grip with naturally develop with play, however, a starting point helps and minor adjustments to your natural style will develop from here.

 I have come to realise that websites and books are totally different things when it comes to relaying information.
-On the web viewers tend to want answers quickly and to the point unlike books and research papers when more in depth explanations can be warranted.
-The throw is a basic hand eye co-ordination however a few principles will help keep the dart true and consistent.
+On the web, viewers tend to want answers quickly and to the point unlike books and research papers when more in-depth explanations can be warranted.
+The throw is a basic hand-eye coordination, however, a few principles will help keep the dart true and consistent.

 Either use the treble twenty or the bullseye initially as a practise target.
 You should not aim the dart using the full extension of the arm!
 This is the most common mistake for beginners.
 The aim of the dart should be the release point of the dart.
 To initially gauge this, the forearm will be vertical (pivotal point).
 Adjust your back foot by bringing this nearer or further away from your lead foot to adjust your height as this will ultimately adjust the throw.
-You height will also have a bearing on this.
+Your height will also have a bearing on this.
 The throw should be swift and the release of the dart should be at the pivotal point.
 If you are focusing on the target, the release point will come naturally.
-However if you are not then you will lose the control of the dart and it will drift to the left or right.
+However, if you are not then you will lose the control of the dart and it will drift to the left or right.

 Aiming at a small target rather than large will help more than hinder so the bullseye is a good practise target as well as the treble.

-When throwing the dart allow your arm to follow though after you release the dart just as if you were playing tennis, when you strike a ball with a racket.
+When throwing the dart allow your arm to follow through after you release the dart just as if you were playing tennis, when you strike a ball with a racket.
 If you don’t follow through you remove the power out of the dart and it will drop quickly.

 You should never allow your back foot to come off the ground.
 This not only takes the power out of the dart.
 This also affects your balance and you will ultimately find it harder to gain a consistently good throw.
-There are very few players that have this technique and it is one that I don’t indorse for those reasons.
+There are very few players that have this technique and it is one that I don’t endorse for those reasons.

 Once the dart has landed note where the fall extension of your arm is.
 If it is to the left or right on the target then your dart will also be left or right of the target.
 Adjust your stance accordingly to straighten the throw.
-It is important to give yourself feed back and if observing someone else record what is working and what is not.
+It is important to give yourself feedback and if observing someone else record what is working and what is not.
 A slight adjustment with the throw or stance or combination of the two will make a major difference when you are throwing at targets that are relatively small.